South Dakota State Jackrabbits men's basketball: NIT results

 The Jackrabbits have appeared in two National Invitation Tournament (NIT).
 Their record is 1–2.

 CBI results

 The Jackrabbits have appeared in one College Basketball Invitational (CBI).
 Their record is 0–1.

 NCAA Division II Tournament results

 The Jackrabbits have appeared in the NCAA Division II Tournament 24 times (known as the college division until 1974 but considered the same tournament).
 Their combined record is 36–23.
 They were National Champions in 1963, and runners-up in 1985.

+NAIA Tournament results

+The Jackrabbits made four appearances in the NAIA tournament.
+Their record is 0-4.